poult-lab/daily-word/english_words_ learning.md

 "a thin pointed piece of metal like a nail with a raised spiral line (called a thread ) along it and a line or cross cut into its head.
 Screws are turned and pressed into wood, metal, etc. with a screwdriver in order to fasten two things together."

+[v] If someone **screws** someone else or if two people **screw**, they have sex together.

+"to have sex with sb"

+[v] You need to screw all the parts together.

+"to fasten one thing to another or make sth tight with a screw or screws"

 09.hammer [ˈhæmə(r)]